Rajprasath89/raincrash.github.io/_posts/2015-09-27-Crawling-the-web.markdown

 Once you put that over, you can change the depth in the main() function to see the lists of apps and their details printed on the console.

-<blockquote>Note that many websites out there would blacklist your ip address if they see that you're crawling very fast and prevent you from accessing get requests.
-It's safer to put in a little bit of wait or a sleep time to kind of space things out a little bit.</blockquote>
+> Note that many websites out there would blacklist your ip address if they see that you're crawling very fast and prevent you from accessing _get_ requests.
+It's safer to put in a little bit of _wait_/_sleep_ time.

 We'll import time module and sleep for a second between every iteration.